 Basilica of Our Lady of Sorrows, Poland, the front view

-This would however not be that easy as it looks like.
+This would, however, not be that easy as it looks like.
 This huge basilica is located among fields and nature with only small villages surrounding it.
-The closest city, not even on a tourist itinerary is located around twenty miles away.
+The closest city, not even on a tourist itinerary, is located around twenty miles away.
 The other interesting fact is that it is practically brand new.
 The construction works ended just 2004.

 The basilica is officially called Basilica of Our Lady of Sorrows, Queen of Poland.
 It is located in a village Old Lichen in central Poland.
-It was build quite close to a place where people had visions of Mother Mary in the XIX century.
-A short explanation for non-European readers: Mother Mary was the mother of Jesus Christ, central figure of the Catholic religion.
+It was built quite close to a place where people had visions of Mother Mary in the XIX century.
+A short explanation for non-European readers: Mother Mary was the mother of Jesus Christ, the central figure of the Catholic religion.
 In Poland, that besides Ireland and some southern European countries is told to be the major Catholic nation in Europe, many pilgrims visit spots where she appeared to people with a message.

 As I had the opportunity to do so, I decided to visit this place to make my own opinion of the Basilica.
 Below some photo impressions.
 I made the photos in the early afternoon on a working day, a cold autumn day.
 The interior was almost empty.

 The front look onto the altar

 The side look.
 The right-hand side of the photo above

 The front look yet again, this time vertically to show the dome located just in front of the main altar.
 To comprehend the dimensions look at the man kneeling there